Chinese tourist pays CHF9,999 for glass of whisky

 It was the first time anyone had ordered a glass and the young hotelier phoned his father, who had run the hotel for a long time.
 Bernasconi Senior told his son he had been waiting 20 years to taste the whisky and that his son should seize the opportunity to do so.

-Bernasconi Junior carefully opened the bottle – the cork had become quote soft and threatened to break – and poured a glass for his guest, who said he was surprised that such an old whisky tasted so good and like a typical Macallan.
+Bernasconi Junior carefully opened the bottle – the cork had become quite soft and threatened to break – and poured a glass for his guest, who said he was surprised that such an old whisky tasted so good and like a typical Macallan.

 The hotelier followed his father’s advice and had a sip.
 “It smells like an old cognac with notes of port; on the tongue the whisky melts and one recognises the sherry sweetness from the barrel,” he said.